 Working collaboratively in partnership with other homeless workforce providers, we provide job coaching and connect job seekers to the Mass Hire Access Point network and program resources.

 - St. Francis House is the entry point to Mass Hire services by helping you create/update your Career Center profile

 - We offer employment counseling services customized to your individual needs

 - We provide information and referrals to other community resources that can help remove barriers to employment

-The Moving Ahead Program (MAP) is a 14-week job- and life-skills training program for individuals who have experienced homelessness.
+The Sullivan Family Moving Ahead Program (MAP) is a 14-week job- and life-skills training program for individuals who have experienced homelessness.
 MAP helps students learn to identify, pursue, and succeed in careers that match their abilities, skills, and work values.
 The program emphasizes the importance of job readiness and satisfaction, which can increase students’ ability to secure and maintain employment and housing, thus improving their lives and the community-at-large.
 Since MAP began in 1995, we have graduated over 1,500 students.

 Studio Shine is an on-site boutique that provides participants and guests with professional business attire.
 The Studio was the brainchild of a MAP graduate who understood the need for high-quality, fashion-forward professional attire that completes a student’s “look” and mirrors the internal transformation that happens during the 14-week program.